|

 SD Art Prize Catalog 2013

-Nominated Emerging Artists for 2013 New Contemporaries V
+Nominated Emerging Artists for 2013 New Contemporaries VI

 Jennifer Anderson, Irene de Watteville, Michelle Kurtis Cole, Franco Mendez Calvillo, James Enos,